 For the purposes of this plan, the area considered wildland urban interface (WUI) and the CWPP planning area are coincident.
-The Greater La Pine CWPP boundary is approximately 124 square miles or 79,225 acres.
+The Greater Bend CWPP boundary is approximately 364 square miles or 232,675 acres.

 The CWPP planning area boundary lies within the larger area of the eastern Cascade slopes and foothills.
-Wickiup Reservoir is a notable landmark to the west of the boundary and is within the East-West CWPP area.
-The Little Deschutes River flows south to north through the center of the planning area.
-The area consists primarily of lodgepole and ponderosa pine as well as some mixed conifer.
+The Deschutes River is a notable landmark that runs north/south through the center of the planning area.
+The larger area is dominated by western juniper, sagebrush, and grasses on the high desert as well as transitions from ponderosa pine to mixed conifer and lodgepole pine.
 The vegetation is adapted to the prevailing dry climate and is highly susceptible to wildland fire with major threats to the area each year.
 Volcanic cones and buttes dot the landscape across much of the region.
-Most of the communities in the area lie at an elevation of approximately 4,200 feet.
+Most of the communities in the area lie at an elevation of approximately 3,600 feet.

-The climate in La Pine is typical of the east slopes of the Cascade Mountains, with most of the annual precipitation coming as winter snow or fall and spring rains.
+The climate in Greater Bend is typical of the east slopes of the Cascade Mountains, with most of the annual precipitation coming as winter snow or fall and spring rains.
 Summers are dry and prone to frequent thunderstorms that may be wet or dry.
-These thunderstorms frequently cause multiple fire ignitions, however the vast majority of fires within the plan area are caused by humans.
+These thunderstorms frequently cause multiple fire ignitions.

-Today, with less stand management, logging activity, and highly effective wildland fire suppression, the forestland is a predominantly dense conifer forests.
+Today, with less stand management, logging activity, and highly effective wildland fire suppression, the forestland is predominantly dense conifer forests consisting primarily of ponderosa and lodgepole pine.
 Much of the understory consists of dense bitterbrush with some areas of native bunchgrasses.
 The other main vegetation type is shrubland.
-Due to the lack of disturbance, vegetation has continued to become more and more overcrowded exacerbating the fire hazard.
+Due to the lack of disturbance, vegetation has continued to become more and more overcrowded.